getoptimum/docs/docs/guides/01-getting-started-cli.md

 * Your first published message
 * A subscription feeding you live data

-The `mump2p` CLI is your shortcut into `OptimumP2P` — a high-performance, RLNC-enhanced peer-to-peer network.
+The `mump2p` CLI is your shortcut into `Optimum Network` — a high-performance, RLNC-enhanced peer-to-peer network.

 Instead of:

-* Manually locating and connecting to active OptimumP2P nodes
+* Manually locating and connecting to active Optimum Network nodes
 * Handling low-level peer discovery and connection logic
 * Managing complex network and encoding configurations